 4. Ancillary Services: BA offers a range of additional services, such as car rentals, hotel bookings, travel insurance, and airport lounge access, to enhance the overall travel experience for its customers.

-Financial Performance: In 2022, British Airways generated 12.9 billion British pounds in revenue and 362 million British pounds in operating profits.
+Financial Performance: In 2023, British Airways generated around 14.3 billion British pounds in revenue and reported a net profit of 1.166 billion British pounds.

 Here is the PESTEL analysis of British Airways